What is considered a transfer student?

 What are the next steps if I am admitted?

 1. Be on the lookout for an e-mail about subscribing to “our School App” site.
 This is a social networking site for prospective and current JU students and staff.
 This will also be your primary method of finding a roommate, so it is important to join!

 2. Visit campus.
 If you have not already visited Jacksonville University’s beautiful campus, you may arrange for a campus tour by RSVP’ing at: https://apply.ju.edu/portal/visitJU.
 Within this form, you may also make special requests, such as meeting with a financial aid counselor, meeting with a professor or sitting in on a class.

 3. Complete the Free Application for Federal Student Aid (FAFSA).
 Our school code is 001495.
 Once our financial aid office has received your FAFSA information, they will create a comprehensive financial package for you.
 You will receive your comprehensive financial aid package by mail.
 You may also reach them at 904-256-7060.

 4. Submit your $300 enrollment deposit.
-You may submit your payment online at https://www.officialpayments.com/pc_template_cobrand.jsp?JSESSIONID=pLsRTyJDJyG9y1K!1736579216!1155258287&body=pc_step2_body.jsp or mail a check or money order to the Office of Admission.
-You may also call us with your credit card number.
-If you are using military benefits, your deposit may possibly be waived.
-Please check with our VA Office for more details at 904-256-7088.
+You may submit your payment online in your application portal.
+You may also call us with your credit card number to submit a payment over the phone.
+If you are using military benefits, your deposit may be waived if your benefits provide you with 100% coverage of your tuition.
+Please check with our VA Office for more details at 904-256-7638.